 At Valero, we recognize that low-carbon fuels will be an increasing part of the energy mix and are leveraging our liquid-fuels platform and operational expertise to invest into high-growth, high-return, low-carbon projects that support this demand.

-With more than $3 billion invested in low-carbon renewable fuels and $2 billion more expected to be invested through 2023 expanding our Board-approved low-carbon renewable fuel projects, we are the world’s second largest renewable diesel and the world’s second largest ethanol producer.
+With more than $5.1 billion invested to date in low-carbon fuels, we are the world's second largest renewable diesel and the world’s second largest ethanol producer.

 As part of our analysis of sound and effective climate-related policies, we believe any policy should:

-The following list provides information on key trade associations to which we paid more than $50,000 in annual dues from July 1, 2020 to June 30, 2021.
+The following list provides information on key trade associations with lobbying efforts to which we paid more than $50,000 in annual dues from July 1, 2022 to June 30, 2023.
 We may have various reasons for participating and various levels of participation, and may not always agree with, or control the lobbying efforts or positions adopted by these trade associations.

-We found the following trade associations substantially aligned with, or are in the process of being aligned with, our vision of providing affordable and sustainable energy while reducing GHG emissions:
+We found the trade associations shown in the table below to be substantially aligned with, or are in the process of being aligned with, our vision of providing affordable and sustainable energy while reducing GHG emissions: